- Worse: cable manageability The BlackWidow V3's slimmer cable was considered more manageable than the Corsair K100's cable.

 Bottom Line

-Choose it for sturdy build, responsive switches, and deep RGB control.
-Skip it if you need a compact or quiet keyboard, or expect a plush wrist rest.
+Choose the Razer BlackWidow V3 for sturdy wired gaming, responsive clicky typing, strong RGB customization, and handy volume/media controls.
+Skip it if you need quiet keys, wireless freedom, compact desk space, or a plush wrist rest.

 Pros